 Britain’s economic model is broken and produces widespread inequality, says a new report from the IPPR Commission on Economic Justice.
 Time for Change: A New Vision for the British Economy presents an analysis of what it calls ‘The British economic muddle’ and concludes that fundamental economic reform is needed, on a par with the Attlee reforms of the 1940s and those of Thatcher in the 1980s.

 We need fundamental constitutional reform.
 Already a political consensus is emerging.
 Courage and integrity are needed to enable this to happen.
 My two recent blogs address these issues: Collaborating for Change posted by Resurgence Ecologist calls for a transformation in way we do politics.
+Opposition is out of date and the way the House of Commons is arranged in two rows facing eachother is an anacronism.
 Progressive leadership for the 21st century calls for great leadership.
 But, as I argue in this piece, it seems that such leadership only emerges when the situation is dire and there is readiness amongst citizens.
+Now, as George Orwell said, “Britain is a family with the wrong members in control”.

 The future of politics.
 I believe we are at a significant turning point.
 This newly published book All Together Now sets out what could be the future of politics in the UK.